-Because the community increased the Water, Sewer, and Stormwater Fund user fees as recommended in the 2017 rate study, the City has and will continue to be able to make necessary system improvements and replacements.
+Because the community increased the Sewer Fund user fees as recommended in the 2017 rate study, the City has and will continue to be able to make necessary system improvements and replacements.
 Public Works continues to work on capital improvements that were on a deferred list.
 Completion of these projects will help the City of Molalla remain on its Pathway to Compliance and improve services to the community.
-The Sewer Fund has remained manageable and with the approved additional funding, the Wastewater Treatment Plant upgrade is now a reality.
-The Water Fund continues to remain healthy and the Storm Fund is growing slowly.
+The Sewer Fund has is now stable with the approved additional funding, the Wastewater Treatment Plant upgrade design is underway with construction scheduled to begin in 2022.
+The Water and Stormwater Funds continue to remain healthy.
 The outlook for sewer, water, stormwater and parks systems are good.
-Streets will continue to struggle until a comprehensive funding strategy is approved by the community.
+Streets will continue to struggle until a comprehensive funding strategy for street maintenance and reconstruction is approved by the community.